 One of our next library projects for 2017/2018 will be in Mbu, Nigeria.
 Mbu is located approximately 600 km east of Lagos, in Isi-Uzo L.G.A. of Enugu State.
 Chijioke Alaku explained to us how desperate the library situation at his former secondary school in Nigeria is.
 The building is falling apart and the few textbooks available are outdated!Open project.

 Tanzania Visiwani Bookfeeding

-Viswani is our newest library and it is located near Arusha, Tanzania's third largest city.
-This project was organised and build in cooperation with a lovely group of student volunteers from Taiwan.Languages: Swahili, English Open project.
+Viswani public library is located in the outskirts of Arusha, Tanzania's third largest city.
+This project was organised and build in cooperation with a lovely group of student volunteers from Taiwan and managed by our local volunteer Samson.Languages: Swahili, English Open project.